inform-us/requirements_specifications/informus/rules/Airway Plan.md

  - DAS airway plan reads 'YES'
  - DAS airway plan reads 'NO' but rows Airway plan A, Airway plan B and/or Airway plan C are filled in.
  - Either rows Airway plan A, Airway plan B and/or Airway plan C are filled in.
-   *(Does rows airway plan A, airway plan B and airway plan C all need to be filled in to be valid if not following generic airway plan?)*
+   *(Does rows airway plan A, airway plan B and airway plan C all need to be filled in toi be valid if not following generic airway plan?)*

 An airway plan can be superseded if an entry is updated or new entry is made, this will generate a new _dt stamp (more recent) and become the 'valid' entry

 ## Classification

+**[A] Proportion of patients with 'Airway Plan Completed'**

+Feeds into (i) front tile (current time snapshot), (ii) (?) floorplan and (iii) 'airway plan completed' SPC chart

+**FRONT TILE proportion of patients with 'airway plan completed'**

+The front tile displays live data (i.e. the current state on each unit) For each patient, the following needs to have been completed in the ICU Airway and Turning plan section of the ICU Navigators in order to achive (1) COMPLETED;
+ - DAS airway plan reads 'YES'
+ - DAS airway plan reads 'NO' but rows Airway plan A, Airway plan B and/or Airway plan C are filled in.
+ - Either rows Airway plan A, Airway plan B and/or Airway plan C are filled in.
+   *(Does rows airway plan A, airway plan B and airway plan C all need to be filled in to be valid if not following generic airway plan?)*

+If none of the following flowsheets are completed: DAS airway (with a reading of YES) or Airway Plan A, B or C then Airway Plan is (2) NOT COMPLETED.

+Numerator = sum of patients achieving (1) COMPLETED response Denominator = total number of current patients (occupied beds)
+Calculation: (numerator / denominator)*100 represented as percentage *(we want to express as a percentage as all targets is not?)*